SamHSoftware/Miscellaneous/test.md

 import scipy.ndimage
 ```

-(2) Then, run the following function...
+(3) Then, run the following function (and it's corresponding code) within the python console such that it may be called and used.
 ```
 # Test the function 'comparing_filters()' against the provided output.
 # Function input args: None.
 # Function returns: When no errors are detected, a statement confirming this is printed.
 When errors are detcted, assertion errors are raised.
 test_compare_filters()
 ```
-...after having run the code which defines the function within the console first.
+If there are errors, then the code will print assertion errors explaining what went wrong.

+If there were no errors, then a message confirming this will be printed.